temando/dev-standards/Serverless.md

 Serverless 1, by default, uses the `lambda-proxy` integration method.
 This means that it recieves a http-like response and can return one as well.

-The `lambda-proxy` integration should be preferred unless custom API Gateway behaviour is needed.
+The `lambda-proxy` integration should be preferred unless a lambda is not behind API Gateway.

 #### ✘ BAD
 ...